Skip to contents

 sim_data$subgroup <- as.factor(sim_data$subgroup)

-# 2. Run the full analysis using GLOBAL fixed effects (colon syntax)
+# 2. Run the full analysis using fixed effects (colon syntax)

 if (FALSE) { # \dontrun{